The near-critical planar FK-Ising model: Introduction

 \begin{theorem} Fix $q=2$.
 For every $\ep ,\rho >0$, there is a constant $c=c(\eps,\rho)$ such that

-for all $p\neq p_c$, whatever the choice of the boundary condition $\xi$ is. \end{theorem}
+for all $p\neq p_c$, whatever the choice of the boundary condition $\xi$ is.
+Moreover, for $\rho>1$, the logarithmic factor can be omitted. \end{theorem}

-Note that the left-hand side of the previous theorem has the following reformulation, which we state as a theorem of its own (this result is interesting on its own since it provides estimates on crossing probabilities which are uniform in boundary conditions away from the critical point):
+Note that the left-hand side of the previous theorem has the following reformulation, which we state as a theorem (this result is interesting on its own, since it provides estimates on crossing probabilities which are uniform in boundary conditions away from the critical point):

 \begin{theorem}[RSW-type crossing bounds] For $\lambda>0$ and $\rho\geq 1$, there exist two constants $0 <c_- \leq c_+<1$ such that for any rectangle $R$ with side lengths $n$ and $m \in [ \frac 1\rho n, \rho n]$, any $p\in[p_c-\frac \lambda n,p_c+\frac \lambda n]$ and any boundary condition $\xi$, one has